GiulioRossetti/ndlib-rest/README.md

 ```
 docker run -d -i -p 5000:5000 [tagname_for_your_image]
 ```
-This command execute a container with the previous image, boungin the local port 5000 to the internal port of the container.
+This command execute a container with the previous image, bind the local port 5000 to the internal port of the container.
 The option ```-d``` make the container to run in the background (detached)

 To have a list of all active container